Structural Change, Employment, and Inequality in Europe: an Economic Complexity Approach: Results

-As a final note on the preliminary results presented in this section, it is important to stress that the structural change component is the only one to be significant across the regression specifications summarised by equation \ref{eq:model}.
-As a matter of fact, neither the within component nor the change in labour-weighted fitness explain any of the outcomes observed, indicating that framing structural change as the movement of labour across industries of different complexity -- that is, knowledge intensity -- can contribute significantly to explain the current trends in employment growth, wage inequality and functional distribution of income in European countries.
+Relatedly, and as a final note on the results presented in this section, it is important to stress that the structural change component is the only one to be significant across all the regression specifications summarised by Equation \ref{eq:model}.
+As a matter of fact, neither the within-component nor the change in labour-weighted fitness explain any of the outcomes observed, indicating that framing structural change as the movement of labour across industries of different complexity can contribute significantly to explain the current trends in employment growth, wage inequality and functional distribution of income in European countries.